-With Microsoft launching Surface Pro 7 a few months ago to succeed its predecessor, the Surface Pro 6, some of you may still be considering to get a Surface Pro 6.
-Or you might just be like me, someone who have been using a Macbook for years but is now looking for a change.
+With Microsoft launching Surface Pro 7 to succeed its predecessor, the Surface Pro 6, some of you may still be considering to get a Surface Pro 6.
+Or you might just be like me, someone who has been using a Macbook for years but is now looking for a change.
 Whatever the reason, I hope this review helps you decide on whether you should get a Surface Pro 6 or a Surface Pro 7.

 (Intel i5, 8GB RAM, 128GB Storage

 (Intel i5, 8GB RAM, 128GB Storage)

 Evenly thin, relatively light, slips nicely in my backpack.

 Incredible, usable as a tablet and a laptop with a full desktop operating system.
 Adjustable device angles and easily attachable to the Surface Type Cover.

 A little laggy when loading some application-based websites, but ok for lighter webpages.

 Loads application-based websites rather well and has a smoother performance overall.

 One thing that distinguishes Surface Pro products from other laptop or tablet lineups is that it is a laptop-tablet hybrid that runs on Windows 10 (and Windows 10 S Mode, which is a basically a lighter, more secure version of Windows 10).

 A fully-installed Windows 10 OS makes Surface Pro products very flexible for many uses—you can easily use it to watch Netflix in an airplane, or turn it into a portable workstation with a full desktop operating system ready to fire up and go.